unvestigate/marker/README.md

 # Marker

+## Marker Fork for Python3
+This fork is mainly to update the marker to use by default python3.

 ![marker](https://cloud.githubusercontent.com/assets/2557967/14209204/d99db934-f81a-11e5-910c-9d34ac155d18.gif)

 Marker is a command palette for the terminal.
 It lets you bookmark commands (or commands templates) and easily retreive them with the help of a real-time fuzzy matcher.